None of This Is True: Plot

-Josie Fair and Alix Summer meet by chance at a local pub where they are both celebrating their forty-fifth birthday.
+Josie Fair and Alix Summer meet by chance at a local pub while both celebrating their forty-fifth birthday.
 Josie speaks to Alix in the bathroom, introducing herself as Alix's birthday twin, and learn they were both born at the same hospital as well.
-Josie has been married to her much older husband Walter Fair for nearly all her life, and begins to yearn for something different while watching the social and popular Alix.
-Alix is a podcast host for a series called All Woman where she interviews women about their success stories, but has grown bored of the series and wants to do something new.
-The next day, Josie convinces Alix to interview her for Alix's next project, saying she wants to make changes to the life she's been living for several years and wants Alix to document her progress.
+Josie has been married to Walter Fair, a man twenty-seven years her senior, for nearly all her life, and begins to yearn for something different while watching the social and popular Alix.
+Alix is a podcast host for a series called "All Woman" where she interviews women about their success stories, but has grown bored of the series and wants to try something new.
+A week later, Josie intercepts Alix at her children's school and convinces her to interview her for Alix's next project, saying she wants to make changes to the life she's been living for several years and wants Alix to document her progress.

 The facts of Josie's life quickly become troubling to Alix, but she senses that her interviews with Josie might result in a career-defining story.
-Josie met her husband, Walter Fair, when she was just thirteen years old and he was forty, then married him at eighteen.
-Erin, their elder daughter, is now in her twenties and stays at home, refusing to leave her room or eat anything except baby food.
+Josie met her husband, Walter Fair, when she was just thirteen years old, began an affair with him at sixteen, then married him at nineteen.
+Erin, their elder daughter, is now in her twenties and stays at home playing video games, refusing to leave her room or eat anything except baby food.
 Their younger daughter, Roxy, had a violent record in school, ran away at sixteen, and has not been seen since.
+Josie quickly becomes obsessed with Alix and steals items of sentimental value during visits to her house.

-Despite Alix's misgivings and Josie's growing attachment to her, Alix continues to interview her for the podcast.
-Josie compares Walter to Alix's husband, Nathan Summer, who is outwardly loving and charismatic but shows signs of alcoholism and regularly goes on benders.
-Though offended by the comparison, Alix continues the interviews.
+Despite Alix's misgivings and Josie's growing attachment to her, Alix continues to interview her for the podcast and opens up about her own problems with her husband, Nathan Summer, who is outwardly loving and charismatic and a successful office estate agent but has become increasingly irresponsible and shows signs of alcoholism, regularly going on benders and staying in hotels rather than coming home.
+This makes Josie start to compare their lives and develop an obsessive hatred for Nathan and resent Alix for still loving him.
 Her story becomes even darker, with details about Walter grooming and having sex with Brooke Ripley, one of Roxy's high school friends, and sexually abusing his own daughter Erin.
+At the same time, Josie becomes more hostile and resentful to Walter and tries to convince Alix that her life would be better off without Nathan.